 2. ‘formal’ exams

-If you have been given educational adjustments for exams by your Disability Adviser, then they will apply to both in-class and formal exams.
+If you have been given educational adjustments for exams by your Equitable Learning Advisor, then, where possible, they will apply to both in-class and formal exams.

-Adjustments may include: an allocation of extra time, permission to take medication during the exam or sitting the exam in an individual room.
-If you received exam provisions from the Board of Studies or another institution they may not be the same as the provisions you will receive at UNSW.
-Your adjustments may differ depending on the type of exam.
+Adjustments may include: an allocation of extra time, permission to take medication during the exam, or sitting the exam in an individual room.
+If you received exam provisions from the Board of Studies or another institution, they may not be the same as the provisions you will receive at UNSW.

 - 'In-class' exams are conducted through your School and set at a scheduled time by your lecturer during the teaching session.
 In some Schools, administrative staff organise the arrangements for your exams.

-- You must give your lecturer and School administration staff a copy of your Letter of Support at the beginning of semester or within two weeks of the date on the letter.
+- You must give your lecturer and School administration staff a copy of your Letter of Support at the beginning of term or within two weeks of the date on the letter.

 - It is your responsibility to check with the lecturer and the School that your exam provisions are in place.